-The Duchess of Cambridge - who is now expecting a baby - has moved from a comparatively ordinary existence to a prominent role in the Royal Family since she started going out with Prince William in 2001.
+The Duchess of Cambridge has moved from a comparatively ordinary existence to a prominent role in the Royal Family since she started going out with Prince William in 2001.

 The couple met while Catherine Middleton was studying art history at St Andrews University, in Fife - where they shared accommodation for four years.

 Their wedding at Westminster Abbey in April 2011 was watched on television by millions of people around the world.

 And the announcement in December that the couple were expecting their first child has thrust the duchess into the media spotlight like never before.